regebro/die-git-die/README.md

     'Note about fast-forwards' section of 'git push --help' for details.

 No?
 OK, so I'll force it then.
-It tells me I can lose history, but this is a revision control system, surely they don't mean I can actually loose history?
+It tells me I can lose history, but this is a revision control system, surely they don't mean I can actually lose history?

     $ git push -f
     Counting objects: 6, done.